 The organisational and management structure of the agency is outlined in the agency's statement of purpose.
 The registered person has worked effectively with RQIA to operate and lead the organisation in maintaining compliance with regulations.
-There was evidence of ongoing, effective collaborative working relationships with relevant stakeholders, including other HSCT representatives.
-The agency's statement of purpose and service user handbook were noted to have been reviewed and updated in (2018)
+There was evidence of ongoing, effective collaborative working relationships with relevant stakeholders, including other HSCT representatives."

+The agency's statement of purpose and information handbook was noted to have been reviewed and updated in (2017) & (2018).